monitisexchange/WHMCS/Readme.md

 On _Monitis Addon > Addons_ tab you can mark product addon as Monitis monitoring and define monitor type.
 Product's Domain and Dedicated IP fields will be used to set up monitors.

+All the monitors created as Monitoring product or product addon will be available in client area at the new tab that was added based on monitis_monitors.php.